mariusweb/CodingSchoolProjectWp/wp-content/plugins/feed-them-social/readme.txt

   * Log into WordPress dashboard then click **Plugins** > **Add new** > Then under the title "Install Plugins" click **Upload** > **choose the zip** > **Activate the plugin!**

 == Changelog ==
+= Version 2.8.3.1 Monday, March 30th, 2020 =
+  * NOTICE: Instagram Feed: The Legacy API will be depreciated as of March 31st, 2020 in favor of the new Instagram Graph API and the Instagram Basic Display API.
+Please click the the button on the Instgram Options page of our plugin to reconnect your account.
+You must also generate a new shortcode and replace your existing one.

+= Version 2.8.2 Friday, January 17th, 2020 =
+  * FIXED: Instagram Options & Feed: Premium feature was visible and not working properly.
+Please upgrade to the premium or combined streams extension to use the hashtag feed.

+= Version 2.8.1 Wednesday, January 15th, 2020 =
+  * FIXED: Instagram Options: The button for hashtag feed was not functioning properly.

+= Version 2.8.0 Friday, January 10th, 2020 =
+  * NEW: Instagram Feed: Video posts now have a video icon indicating it's a video post and also a carousel icon for posts containing more than one image and now those images are also displayed in the popup if you have the premium version.
+  * NEW: Twitter Feed: Add a title tag with the date on the post date link.
+  * BACK AGAIN: Happy New Year Everyone!
+If you are a premium user we have good news for you.
+The Instagram Hashtag feed is back :) You can show the latest or most popular pics and videos tagged with whatever hashtag you add to the shortcode.
+If you are not using the premium version, well you have just one more thing to look forward to if you upgrade at some point.
+  * PLUGIN NOTICE: In a few months from now we will be releasing a new version of Feed Them Social that will contain a custom post type instead of a shortcode with all the options in it.
+This will allow you to make option changes in a flash, and this will also allow you to have more than one feed of ALL the social networks we offer in this plugin.
+This major overhaul will be in the free version too so existing free users will gain these additions.

+= Version 2.7.9 Saturday, December 28th, 2019 =
+  * UPDATED: Updated Readme to better reflect abilities of plugin.

+= Version 2.7.8 Monday, November 18th, 2019 =
+  * TESTED: Tested plugin with WordPress version 5.3.0.

+= Version 2.7.7.1 - 2.7.7.2 Monday, November 11th, 2019 =
+  * ADD: New Support Manager Chris to .org so he can help with support on the forum.

+= Version 2.7.7 Thursday, November 7th, 2019 =
+  * HAPPY BIRTHDAY TO SPENCER! :)
+  * FIX: Instagram Feed: Multiple feeds problem.

+= Version 2.7.6.2 Thursday, October 31th, 2019 =
+  * HAPPY HOLLOWEEN!
+  * FIX: Facebook Options: Issue with Instagram Pages getting included in the return.
+  * FIX: Twitter Feed: Now the Date has a title so it is accessible.
+  * FIX: All Feeds: Now the share links are accessible.

+= Version 2.7.6.1 Wednesday, October 30th, 2019 =
+  * FIX: Settings: Missing js that would add px to the input field.
+  * FIX: Pinterest: Creator permission was removed by Pinterest on October 25th, 2019.
+We were not notified of this change however we have corrected the issue.

+= Version 2.7.6 Tuesday, October 29th, 2019 =
+  * FIX: Facebook Feed & YouTube Feed: Now we have a permanent caching system if the access token fails or reaches the API limit.

+= Version 2.7.4 - 2.7.5 Friday, September 20th, 2019 =
+   * CHANGE: Remove the words Facebook and Instagram from the name of our plugin as we have been served to change it.

+= Version 2.7.3 Thursday, August 8th, 2019 =
+   * FIX: Instagram Options: Button not working to get access token because of depreciated API call. public_content does not work anymore for scope, basic was required instead.

+= Version 2.7.1 - 2.7.2 Monday, July 16th, 2019 =
+   * ADD: Twitter Error messages only show for Logged in Admins now.
+   * FIX: Twitter Access Tokens Error message and check.
+   * FIX: Twitter Access Tokens now save on Option Page in the admin automatically when returned from Twitter Authorization page instead of having to click the "Save" button after return.
+This prevents confusion with Access token check.

+= Version 2.7.0 Thursday, July 11th, 2019 =
+   * REMOVE: Remove Twitter Feed default options.
+This change will break all users trying to use Feed Them Socials past default tokens which are no longer available.
+You must retrieve your own tokens for the plugin to work.
+   * ADD: Message to Twitter options if no token is set.
+   * FIX: date_default_timezone_set to be set and not change other plugins set time.

+= Version 2.6.9 Wednesday, May 17th, 2019 =
+   * FIX: Twitter Feed: Fixed links with underscores to work proper, such as; #my_hashtag or @my_name.
+   * FIX: Feeds Stylesheet: CSS value errors.
+Thanks to [@malae](https://wordpress.org/support/topic/errors-in-feeds-css-styles-cssver2-6-8/#post-11543949) for pointing out these errors.
+   * PREMIUM FIX: Facebook Videos Feed: Removed shares from the edge for the API call.
+Shares has been depreciated and was making video feeds fail to load properly.

+= Version 2.6.8 Wednesday, April 3rd, 2019 =
+   * FIX: Instagram Options page: Button to get an access token if your browser was not in english would fail.
+We have added hl=en to the url now to address this issue.
+We are aware this will force the authorization box to be in english but until Instagram fixes this issue it is the only work around.

 = Version 2.6.7 Wednesday, March 13th, 2019 =
    * FIX: Pinterest Feed: Add alt tag to img elements.
    * FIX: Facebook & Twitter Feed: Links with underscores, @mentions_withUnderscore, #mentions_withUnderscore now are complete links.